Skip to content

 Now add a workflow step named envelope_check that uses the shared validator.

-The step does not need to create new input signal definitions.
-Instead, it reuses the validator-owned SignalDefinition rows and adds StepSignalBinding rows for the workflow-specific wiring.
+The step does not need to create new input definitions.
+Instead, it reuses the validator-owned StepIODefinition rows and adds StepInputBinding rows for the workflow-specific wiring.

 Bindings for envelope_check